What are flat feet?

 Flat feet is the term used when the arch of your foot is lower than normal.
 This condition is also known as fallen arches.

-The foot is usually an arch shape, with the middle part off the ground and the heel and ball of the foot touching the ground.
 However, this isn’t always the case.
-Sometimes the arch never develops properly or might flatten towards the ground.
+Sometimes the arch doesn't develop properly or it might flatten towards the ground.

 - tripping or falling often, especially for children

 Flat feet can be caused by the arches in the feet not developing properly during childhood.

 Children’s feet develop at different speeds.
 All babies and most toddlers seem to have flat feet due to baby fat that hides the developing arch.
 The arch in small children can usually be seen when they stand on their toes.

 Most children develop a more visible arch by around the age of 10 years.
 Some children might never develop an arch, which is perfectly normal and may never cause a problem.

 Flat feet can also develop with age, as wear and tear on your feet causes the arch to drop.

 Factors that increase the risk of flat feet include:

 If you or your child have flat feet, see a doctor if you: